 Currency: Colombian Peso (COP)

-You can use the itinerary below for inspiration.
+You can use the Colombia travel route below for inspiration.

-Start off your Colombian Holiday with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast of Cartagena.
+Start off your Colombian backpacking route with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast of Cartagena.

 Take a stroll around the old town with its ancient city walls, visit the Castillo de San Felipe and dance till your feet hurt in one of the many vibrant salsa bars.